|HOME >> TECHNOLOGY >> ARCHITECTURE|

 The clients get synchronous data from any common web server (pulled data, such as web pages or any request/response interaction) and asynchronous real-time data from the Lightstreamer Server (pushed data).
 The clients can also send real-time data to the Lightstreamer Server.

-On the server side, the Lightstreamer Adapters are custom components developed using the provided APIs for Java, .NET, Node.js, and TCP sockets.
+On the server side, the Lightstreamer Adapters are custom components developed using the provided APIs for Java, .NET, Node.js, Python, and TCP sockets.
 The Data Adapter connects the data feed to the Lightstreamer Server and injects the real-time data flow.
 The Metadata Adapter manages fine-grained authentication and authorization.